Health and Behavior

 Motivational Interviewing Network of Trainers (MINT).
 (2014).
 Resources for trainers.
 Retrieved from http://www.motivationalinterviewing.org

-University of Maryland, Baltimore County (UMBC), Habits Lab.
-(2013).
-Transtheoretical model of behavioral change.
-Retrieved from http://www.umbc.edu
+University of Maryland Baltimore County (UMBC). (n.d.).
+About the TTM: the transtheoretical model of behavior change.
+Retrieved from https://habitslab.umbc.edu